sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 - **events_rnn_graph.py**
     - **Modified the loss function**
         - Added **Rhythm Loss** and **Harmonic Tension Loss** on top of the original loss function.
-            - To enable Rhythm Loss, use the following command line:
+            - To enable Rhythm Loss, use the following command line as an example:
                 ```
                 --rhythm_loss=0.5 \
                 ```
-            - To enable Harmonic Tension Loss, use the following command line:
+            - To enable Harmonic Tension Loss, use the following command line as an example:
                 ```
                 --harmony_loss=0.5 \
                 ```